tadhgnolan/Rock-Paper-Scissors-Lizard-Spock/README.md

 ## User Stories

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-In this section, list all of your user stories for the project.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ### Player of the Game
 - As a new player, I would like to learn the rules of the game so I understand how to play.
 - As a new player, I would like to be able to access the game quickly .